 Despite their differences, composite and PVC decking share a number of similarities:

-They are both virtually maintenance free.
+They are both virtually maintenance free, meaning you will never have to sand or stain them.
 While most manufacturers have a warranty against staining, it is still important to avoid discolouration by keeping your deck clean in terms of wiping spillages of substances like wine or chemicals, keeping the debris from overhead trees off the surface and avoiding the over use of ice-melting substances in the winter.

 Both products are extremely durable and stand up well to the rigours of everyday usage.
 Depending on the manufacturer and collection, scratch resistant capping is available.
 Both have a strong polymer cap which aids in their durability.